dvdoug/BoxPacker/README.md

  * Only very small overhangs are allowed (25%) to prevent items bending in transit.
 The available width/height for each layer will normally decrease as the stack of items gets taller.
- * If more then 1 box is needed to accomodate all of the items, then aim for boxes of roughly equal weight
+ * If more then 1 box is needed to accommodate all of the items, then aim for boxes of roughly equal weight